UtrechtUniversity/historical-news-sentiment/README.md

 ## License

-The code in this project is released under [MIT license] (https://github.com/UtrechtUniversity/patent-breakthrough/blob/main/LICENSE).
+The code in this project is released under [MIT license](https://github.com/UtrechtUniversity/patent-breakthrough/blob/main/LICENSE).

 ## Contributing

 Contributions are what make the open source community an amazing place to learn, inspire, and create.
 Any contributions you make are greatly appreciated.

-To contribute:
+### To contribute:

-Fork the Project
+- Fork the Project
-Create your Feature Branch (git checkout -b feature/AmazingFeature) Commit your Changes (git commit -m 'Add some AmazingFeature') Push to the Branch (git push origin feature/AmazingFeature) Open a Pull Request
+- Create your Feature Branch (git checkout -b feature/AmazingFeature)
+- Commit your Changes (git commit -m 'Add some AmazingFeature')
+- Push to the Branch (git push origin feature/AmazingFeature)
+- Open a Pull Request

 ## Contact